elotroalex/chiens/_texts/translation.md

 - {:.sp} Toussaint.

-- Ungrateful.
+- Ingrate.

 - {:.sp} The Son.

-- Ungrateful, no: free,
+- Ingrate, no: free,
 - free from all hate, free from all remorse.

 - {:.sp} Toussaint.